Sponsored

 Miles outside her comfort zone, the electrifying bedlam of Woodstock jolts her into a journey of self-transformation.
 But it's not all incense and peppermints.
 Suzannah's falling hard for Leon, a boy she meets at the festival, and the seductive bud of first love conceals a thorn of heartache.
 Lies uncover betrayal, and Livy's wild behavior leads to a startling revelation.

-A nostalgic trip through the turbulent '60s, when the music becomes a powerful force for social change.
-This is the story of a lovable heroine who lets go of the girl she was, to embrace the woman she's becoming, and learns to lift her voice--for herself and perhaps for the world.
+A nostalgic trip through the turbulent '60s, this is the story of a lovable heroine who lets go of the girl she was to embrace the woman she's becoming while she learns to lift her voice--for herself and perhaps for the world.